frappe/press/README.md

 1. Reporting Issues: If you find a bug, typo etc. Feel free to raise an issue and we will take it from there.

-2. Feature PRs: You can start by creating an issue with a feature proposal, we can discuss wether we should go ahead with it or not.
+2. Feature PRs: You can start by creating an issue with a feature proposal, we can discuss whether we should go ahead with it or not.

 3. Give us a star!